- The size is great when you want a small but not overly minimalistic wallet

 The wallet is still holding up really well, even after daily use for over a year and a half!

-It’s still in good condition, but you can certainly tell it’s been used a fair bit.
-You could choose to pick up a new wallet if you don’t like the worn leather aesthetic but we’re more than happy to keep on rocking it.
+It’s still in good condition, but you can certainly tell this wallet has been used a fair bit—it has that worn leather patina going on.
+You could choose to pick up a new wallet if you don’t like this aesthetic, but we’re more than happy to keep on rocking it.